 We’ve just added the griddle and the grill tops to our ever-growing collection and will be sharing our thoughts on those items in our best accessories post coming soon.

 Can you use a Solo Stove Bonfire on a wood deck?

-Theoretically, you can use a Solo Stove Bonfire on a Wood deck, as long as you put the included ring stand underneath.
-While the stand does protect the surface directly below the fire pit, sparks and embers do on occasion pop out of the fire pit and land wherever the wind blows.
-So do exercise caution and never leave your fire pit unattended near combustible materials.
+Theoretically, you can use a Solo Stove on a Wood deck, as long as you put the included ring stand underneath.
+While the stand does protect the heat-sensitive surfaces directly below the fire pit, sparks and embers do on occasion pop out of the top and land wherever the wind blows.
+So do exercise caution and never leave your smokeless fire pit unattended near combustible materials.

 Is the Bonfire Solo Stove too small?

-The Solo Stove Bonfire is really great for single families or families who like to entertain less than 10 people.
+The Bonfire is really great for single families or families who like to entertain less than 10 people.
 For larger gatherings, the Yukon is a perfect fit.

 Often times the hardest thing to decide when purchasing a Solo Stove is which size fire pit to get.
-Since the Solo Stove Ranger is intended more for camping, the more common debate is between the Bonfire and the Yukon.
-Will the Yukon be too big?
+Since the Solo Stove Ranger is intended more for camping, the more common debate is between the Solo Stove Bonfire and the Yukon.
+Will a larger fire pit like the Yukon be too big?
 Will the Bonfire be too small?
 It’s a tough decision; it really is!

 Do you want to have flexibility in where you enjoy your fire pit?
 Do you want a portable fire pit that you can take with you wherever you want to go?
 The Bonfire is the right size for you.

 Do you have a limited supply of firewood and limited space to store dry wood?
-The Bonfire is probably the right size for you.
+The Solo Stove Bonfire is probably the right size for you.

 Do you have a large family or frequently entertain large groups in your backyard?
 The Bonfire may be too small for you.
 (Or maybe you consider adding a second Bonfire for those times you have company.)